Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 Don't Let Your Coverage Fall Behind

-Filing a jewelry claim through your standard homeowners policy and filing through a scheduled floater are very different experiences:
+Filing a jewelry claim through your standard homeowners policy is a very different experience from filing through a standalone jewelry insurer:

-CLUE Database Impact Yes — reported to CLUE/A-PLUS Often not reported (standalone policies)
+CLUE Database Impact Yes, generally reported to CLUE/A-PLUS Often not reported (varies by carrier)

-Premium Impact May raise your home insurance rates Usually none on homeowners rates
+Premium Impact on Home Policy May raise home insurance rates Usually none

-Covered Perils Named perils only All-risk (including loss)
+Covered Perils Named perils only (open perils if scheduled) All-risk, including loss

 Think Twice Before Filing a Standard Claim